-- e. drugs, blood products; and - f. medical supplies, equipment and appliances as related to care and treatment - 3.
-Medical treatment for the acute effects and complications of substance abuse toxicity is a covered benefit. - 4.
-Prior to July 1, 2020, Medicaid payments on behalf of a newborn are included in reimbursement for the period of the mother's hospitalization for the delivery.
-If there is a Medical Necessity requiring that the infant remain hospitalized following the mother's discharge, services are reimbursed under the newborn's identification number, and separate from the payment for the mother's hospitalization.
+- 1. Inpatient Hospital services include: - a. bed and board, including special dietary service, in a semi-private room to the extent available: - b. professional services of hospital staff; - c. laboratory services, therapeutic or Diagnostic Services involving use of radiology & radioactive isotopes; - d. emergency room services; - e. drugs, blood products; - f. medical supplies, equipment and appliances as related to care and treatment; and - g. associated services provided in a 24-hour period immediately prior to the Hospital admission, during the Hospital stay and 24 hours immediately after discharge.
+Such services can include, but are not limited to laboratory, radiology and supply services provided on an outpatient basis. - Medical treatment for the acute effects and complications of substance abuse toxicity is a covered benefit. - 3.
+Medicaid payments on behalf of a newborn are included in reimbursement for the period of the mother's hospitalization for the delivery.
+If there is a Medical Necessity requiring that the infant remain hospitalized following the mother's discharge, services are reimbursed under the newborn's identification number, and separate from the payment for the mother's hospitalization. - 4.
+Psychiatric Hospital Services